sanroe/have-a-nice-wee-day/README.md

 * simple user interface and experience
 * different options to customise the look and feel of the scroller
-* optional account creation to save and edit scrollers (a fake email address can be used)
+* optional account creation to save, edit, and delete scrollers (a fake email address can be used)
 * receivers can view by direct URL
 * cute